We came home from the beach to the Coronavirus!!!

 In the deep dark depths of your feelings, don’t expect to say, “I’ll just be happy.
-If I fake it ‘til I make it all will be well.”
+If I fake it, I’ll make it all will be well.”

-You may be lonely.
-Sad.
-Feel guilt when you feel happy.
-Your feelings are valid.
-AND you have those deeper thoughts while having daily persistent pain in the time of the Coronavirus.
+You may feel sad and lonely or guilty when you feel happy.
+Your feelings are valid AND you have those deeper thoughts while having daily persistent pain.

 It takes no special tools.
-You don’t even have to move from where you are.
-You can have your family join in or start all your online meetings with this.
+You don’t even have to change where you are sitting or standing.
+Have your family and friends join.
+Start all your online meetings with this.

-I use many ACTION ITEMS daily to DISTRACT myself because I live with Trigeminal, Occipital, and Glossopharyngeal Neuralgia, Fibromyalgia, Migraines many times a month, Osteo and Rheumatoid Arthritis, and Ulcerative Pancolitis to name a few.
+I use many ACTION ITEMS daily to DISTRACT myself because I live with Trigeminal, Occipital, and Glossopharyngeal Neuralgia, Migraines, Fibromyalgia, Osteo and Rheumatoid Arthritis, and Ulcerative Pancolitis.
 Without taking action to distract me I would be lost.

-I have a large list of Transformative Tools on my website because I want to help reduce your pain.
+You will find a large list of Pain Management Tools on my website because I want to help reduce your pain.
 Now it is even more important than ever to take extra care.
-You will need many choices to honor that you feel differently each day.
-Keep adding to your list and please feel free to use these as a starting place for your personal care.
+You will need many ideas to honor that you feel differently each day.

 If ever there was a time to share knowledge on how to thrive with chronic pain, it is now.
 Please feel free to forward this information to not only those in need but those who live with others who have chronic pain.